 Some of our special needs or long-term residents at the shelter have their adoption fees covered by sponsors, and so their adoptions are at no cost (although we do ask for a donation of whatever the adopters can commit to).

 Our adoption fees help pay for the following medical work and care:

-Other Medical Work: when we receive a cat at Town Cats, each one is checked by our vet.
-We do all necessary surgeries for broken limbs, illness or disease, dental work, and long term medical care for the senior cats.
+- Other Medical Work: when we receive a cat at Town Cats, each one is checked by our vet.
+We do all necessary surgeries for broken limbs, illness or disease, dental work, and long-term medical care for the senior cats.
 Since we are No Kill, our residents may be with us for much longer stays than in traditional shelters.
-We do not euthanize because of illness but instead we treat them, so our medical costs are much higher than traditional shelters.
+We do not euthanize them because of illness but instead, we treat them, so our medical costs are much higher than traditional shelters.
 We also purchase special foods as needed for specific conditions, again raising our costs.